 Open-system: It is a perfect match with all gardening enthusiasts!
 Watering depends on the weather and humidity, it is recommended to observe the MicoForests often.
 If the plant is no longer wet, please watering the root and surface of the plant.
 And also adjust the watering level when winter or outdoor.

 Closed-system: Basically there’s no need to water it at all!
 The closed system creates a self-sustaining ecosystem.
 As long as there is adequate light, the water inside will cycle, and the plant photosynthesis will provide nutrients.
-However, for some special feature MicroForests, such as M13, M14, LED series, water will be more easily to loss out, should always observe it and adjust the watering level.
+However, for some special feature MicroForests, such as M13, M14, LED series, water will be more easily to lose out through the wood lid should always observe it and adjust the watering level.